karenyousefi/bank-domains/README.md

 # Bank Domains

-This repository contains lists of bank domains for various countries, including Qatar, UAE, Iran, Bahrain, Oman, Kuwait, and Saudi Arabia.
+This repository contains lists of bank domains for various countries, including Qatar, UAE, Iran, Bahrain, Oman, Kuwait, Saudi Arabia and Estonia.
 The domains are organized into separate directories, and there is also a consolidated list.

 ## List